judsonlmoore/judsonlmoore.com/_pages/refund-policy.md

 ## Shipping

-To return your product, you should mail your product to: 2102 Quail Hollow Dr, Bryan, TX, 77802, United States.

-You will be responsible for paying for your own shipping costs for returning your item.
+You will be responsible for paying for your shipping costs for returning your item.
 Shipping costs are non-refundable.
 If you receive a refund, the cost of return shipping will be deducted from your refund.

-Depending on where you live, the time it may take for your exchanged product to reach you, may vary.
+Depending on where you live, the time it may take for your exchanged product to reach you may vary.

-If you are shipping an item over \$75, you should consider using a trackable shipping service or purchasing shipping insurance.
+If you are shipping an item over $75, you should consider using a trackable shipping service or purchasing shipping insurance.
 We don’t guarantee that we will receive your returned item.